Canopy tree replenishment program

 Quercus rubra

 New Jersey’s state tree, red oaks have straight trunks clear of branches leading to a rounded crown and a canopy that is usually 3/4 as wide as the height.
 Its leaves turn crimson, golden orange and russet in the fall.
 Its wood outsells all other hardwoods and is used for multiple purposes.
-Hosts: over 500 species of butterflies, larval host to Grey Hairstreak Attracts: birds, small mammals and deer Growth: 75-100’h, moist to dry well drained loamy soil, shade tolerant Location: Next to circuit drive as you enter/leave via Bellevue
+Hosts: over 500 species of butterflies, larval host to Grey Hairstreak Attracts: birds, small mammals and deer Growth: 75-100’h, moist to dry well drained loamy soil, shade tolerant Location: Next to circuit drive as you enter/leave via Bellevue, in the field near the bandstand

 Scarlet Oak